nebtex/old-omniql/V1Alpha/Application.md

 ## limitations:

-domain names always should end with .*, this means that the application will owner of all the subdomain of any top level on that host, if the user want to host many application on x subdomain it should declared the application in the subdomain level required
+domain names always should end with a wildcard `.*`, this means that the application will owner of all the subdomain of any top level on that host, if the user want to host many application on x subdomain it should declared the application in the subdomain level required